- Click on IVR on the Toky dashboard.

 - Invalid Option*: played when the caller presses an invalid option in your IVR.
 This message is optional and if none is present, the Greeting message will be repeated.

 (*) this audio message will be played in full before the call is forwarded to the corresponding agent, service or number.
-Have in mind that longer than 30 seconds messages will become detrimental to the caller's experience and that you may want to keep it as short as possible.
+Keep in mind that any message longer than 30 seconds will be detrimental to the caller's experience, and that you may want to keep it as short as possible.

 - Upload from your computer: wave (.wav) and mp3 files are supported.

 - Record them using your microphone.